During the First World War Truk had been under the control of Germany. Japan, at the time, was part of the Allied Forces that stood against Germany.

 In honor of his role and contribution to the diving industry of Truk Lagoon,

-The Kimiuo Aisek Memorial Museum is now under construction.
+The Kimiuo Aisek Memorial Museum is now open to the public.

-Any materials, photographs, or other memorabilia relating to personal interactions with Kimiuo are welcome.
+Any submission of materials, photographs, or other memorabilia relating to personal interactions with Kimiuo are welcome.

 WWII Photo Restorations & WWII Photo Designs : www.WW2-Design.com